Stratocasterr/gift_time/README.md

 ## Account types

-In my system, there are three different account types to choose from:
+In this system, there are three different account types to choose from:

 ### Child